 Valley of Flowers

-Valley of flowers has different species of flowers blooming in abundance.
+Valley of Flowers has different species of flowers blooming in abundance.
 These alpine flowers are eye-catching.
 It has managed to preserve its pristine nature and has been listed as a UNESCO World Heritage Site.
-Located 3658 meters above sea level, Valley of Flowers is home to some of the most endangered species like Asiatic black bear, snow leopard, musk deer, red fox and brown bear.
-This colorful valley not only attracts the travelers but birds from faraway lands.
+Located 3658 meters above sea level, Valley of Flowers is home to some of the most endangered species like the Asiatic black bear, snow leopard, musk deer, red fox, and brown bear.
+This colorful valley not only attracts travelers but birds from faraway lands.

-Ranikhet has served as a summer retreat for the British, and they established their headquarters of Kumaon Regiment here.
-It is situated at an altitude of 1869 meters and is brimming with Pine, Oak and Deodar Forests.
-These forests are comfortable abode of red-faced monkeys, jackals, langur, red fox, porcupine, sambar, pine marten, barking deer, leopard, leopard cat, and mountain goats.
+Ranikhet has served as a summer retreat for the British, and they established their headquarters of the Kumaon Regiment here.
+It is situated at an altitude of 1869 meters and is brimming with Pine, Oak, and Deodar Forests.
+These forests are the comfortable abode of red-faced monkeys, jackals, langur, red fox, porcupines, sambar, pine marten, barking deer, leopard, leopard cat, and mountain goats.
 Pilgrims visit Ranikhet to have darshans in the Rama Mandir and Jhula Devi Temple.
-Chaubatia Garden is a retreat having plantation of apricots, peaches, almonds, chestnuts, apples and with a wide variety of Himalyan flowers.
+Chaubatia Garden is a retreat having a plantation of apricots, peaches, almonds, chestnuts, apples, and a wide variety of Himalayan flowers.

 Uttarakhand’s Srinagar is situated beside the Alaknanda River, at an average elevation of 560 meters.
-This is the largest city of Garhwal hills and last city of the plains of Uttarakhand.
-Srinagar had been the capital of Garhwal Kingdom until British invasion.
-British re-built and modernized the city in 1931.
+This is the largest city of the Garhwal hills and the last city of the plains of Uttarakhand.
+Srinagar had been the capital of the Garhwal Kingdom until the British invasion.
+British rebuilt and modernized the city in 1931.
 And today it is an important destination of education and culture.
-In a four day festival, cultural shows are organized to flaunt its ethnicity.
+In a four-day festival, cultural shows are organized to flaunt its ethnicity.